Free Estate Planning Forms

 Books for Trustees on Trust Administration

-For trustees who are also named executor or personal representative of the decedent’s estate, The Executor's Guide: Settling a Loved One's Estate or Trust may be used in conjunction with The Trustee’s Legal Companion.
-The Executor's Guide takes the first-time executor through the same step-by-step approach to estate administration.
-It includes several chapters on handling trusts which may be part of the deceased person’s estate, including living trusts, trusts for children, and marital bypass trusts.
-The Executor's Guide: Settling a Loved One's Estate or Trust takes the executor through the process of collecting monies due the estate, paying creditor’s claims, navigating probate, and handling assets that pass outside of probate.
-This comprehensive guide is currently one of the best books available for the first-time executor.
+The Executor's Guide: Settling a Loved One's Estate or Trust by Mary Randolph also takes the executor through the process of executor bonds, collecting monies due the estate, paying creditor claims, navigating probate, and handling assets that pass outside of probate.
+This comprehensive guide is currently one of the best books available for executors and administrators of an estate.